hammadtq/binance-php-sdk/README.md

     cd ../../

 The repository was made on Mac OSX using PHP version `7.15.3`.
 You will also need a version above 7.
+It is advised to go with native PHP installation instead of going with XAMPP or WAMPP so to take advantage of secp256k1-php natively.
+Also, you may need `gmp` extension.

+To handle big numbers, the SDK makes use of [brick/math](https://github.com/brick/math) precision library.
+Please consider using this or another `bcmath` or `gmp` based solutions while dealing with blockchain based numbers.

 ## Examples